-No. Unless you exclude yourself, you give up the right to sue the Defendant for the claims that this settlement resolves.
+No. Unless you exclude yourself, you give up the right to sue the Defendant for claims that were or could have been brought in this case relating to APSN Fees.
 If you have a pending lawsuit, speak to your lawyer in that suit immediately.
 You must exclude yourself from this Class to continue your own lawsuit.
-Remember that the exclusion deadline is November 15, 2024.
+Remember that the exclusion deadline is March 17, 2025.